cost_matrix

 Second time series.

-The distance metric to use.
-A list of valid distance metrics can be found in the documentation for aeon.distances.get_distance_function or by calling the function aeon.distances.get_distance_function_names.
+The distance to use.
+A list of valid distances can be found in the documentation for aeon.distances.get_distance_function or by calling the function aeon.distances.get_distance_function_names.

 kwargsAny

-Arguments for metric.
-Refer to each metrics documentation for a list of possible arguments.
+Arguments for distance.
+Refer to each distance documentation for a list of possible arguments.

 Returns: